 The community of Terre Noire is better known to us as Blanchard.
 It is an old farm area, now a community of about 120,000 people.
 In the last ten years the population has grown due to people relocating from Cité Soleil and other areas.

 The church has grown in number over the years that the structure has had to be expanded twice.
 Regular Sunday morning attendance averages around 1300.
-The church at Blanchard is vibrant and includes men’s, women’s and youth ministries as well as choirs and their own missions and evangelism outreach.
+The church at Terre Noire is vibrant and includes men’s, women’s and youth ministries as well as choirs and their own missions and evangelism outreach.
 It’s easy to say that there literally is something going on at the church every day of the week!
 Pastor Luc Aristhene has been the Senior Pastor since 2004.
 His congregation numbered about 350 when he began his ministry here.
 He has a dedicated group of men and women that serve as staff and lay leaders.

 The Primary School at Terre Noire was the second school started by MICECC.
 Grades include Pre-K through sixth grade and 570 students are enrolled for the 2012-2013 school year.
 Terre Noire has one of the largest libraries in the area.
 Nadege Gay, the Principal (and a Ministry Leader of MICECC) believes in the importance of reading and having books available to students.

 Also on the campus is a medical clinic staffed by Haitian MDs and nurses in collaberation with Family Health Ministries.
 The clinic typically sees 300 patients per week.
 Its employees provide acute and preventive care including prenatal and newborn care, cervical cancer prevention, children’s nutrition program and other health care services to the local community.